 Personal Loan vs Personal Line of Credit

-There are two main differences between a personal loan and a personal line of credit: how the loan funds are disbursed to the borrower and how the credit is repaid.
+When it comes to a personal loan vs. a personal line of credit, the two main differences are how the loan funds are disbursed to the borrower and how the credit is repaid.

-There are also some similarities.
+There are also similarities between these two financial products.
 Funds from each can be used for a variety of expenses, with few exceptions.
-For both a personal loan and line of credit, lenders will run a credit check during the application process.
+Also, to approve a personal loan or line of credit, lenders will run a hard credit check during the application process.

 What Is a Personal Line of Credit and How Does It Work?